AlexJReid/blog/content/posts/dynamodb-numeric-pagination.md

 | STATS  | DAFT_PUNK_TSHIRT | 3                | 2                | 7    |

-If a new record flows onto the next page (i.e. is record 20), a page marker attribute is added to it and values within the `STATS` item for that product are incremented/reset within a transaction.
+When an item is added, the above `STATS` item is consulted.
+If it flows onto the next page, a page marker attribute is added to it and values within the `STATS` item for that product are incremented/reset within a transaction.

 To paginate in reverse sort order (for instance, latest items first), get the `PK: STATS, SK: DAFT_PUNK_TSHIRT` item to find the current page.
 Assuming there are 10 pages and page 3 is requested: `(10+1)-3 = 8`, leading us to key `PK2: DAFT_PUNK_TSHIRT, page: 8` on the page marker index.
 This item is retrieved to form an exclusive start key to be used in a query.

-Handling changes other than appends economically is the challenge here.
+Handling changes other than serial appends economically is the challenge here.
 If an item needs to be removed, subsequent page markers need to be updated.
 Depending on table size, this could result in a large number of operations and therefore increase read/write costs.

 You may wonder why the oldest comments live on page 1 and the newest live on the highest page number.
 This is because our access pattern states that we must show the most recent comments on the first page, so would be continually updating page markers if a comment was being added to what the index considers to be page 1.
 In other words, we are optimising for changes being more likely in newer items.

-This approach may only be appropriate for slow moving data, when deletions are very rare or cannot happen, or when the table is materialised from scratch from another source.
+This approach may only be appropriate for slow moving data, when deletions are very rare or cannot happen, append only data, or when the table is materialised from scratch from another source.

 # Conclusion
 When something seemingly simple appears convoluted with your current technology stack, you've got to consider whether it is a good return on investment and wise to even try to make it work.
+Perhaps this is a solved problem in some database you don't use and the data could just be stored there.
+In this age of polyglot persistence, Kafka and so on, data has become liberated and can be streamed into multiple stores, each filling a particular niche.
+However, this is still operational overhead.

 The approaches discussed in the post may be a case of YAGNI.
 Infinite scrolling is simpler for the user and appears more _native_ these days.
 [Guys, we're doing pagination wrong](https://hackernoon.com/guys-were-doing-pagination-wrong-f6c18a91b232) is a great post that delves into the details further.

-However, we don't live in a one-size-fits all world and sometimes creative solutions are needed.
-Different use cases have different constraints and levels of tolerance to eventual consistency and _correctness_.
-I'd be interested to hear thoughts on these untested approaches and if you've solved this problem in similar or entirely different way.
+When measuring tradeoffs, sometimes creative solutions are needed.
+Workloads have varying levels of tolerance to eventual consistency and degrees of _acceptable correctness_.
+I'd be interested to hear thoughts on these approaches and if you've solved this problem in similar or entirely different way.